-A Pretty Heart Garland For Your Valentine Decor
+Make A Pretty Valentine Heart Garland For Your Decor

 This is a valentine heart garland that you can make for yourself, or easily involve your kids in making.
 They’ll be delighted by the melting crayons and the pretty patterns it makes.
 It’s a great project to make in an afternoon and you probably already have all the supplies on hand!

-For this project we used craft supplies that we already had on hand and put together this easy garland.
 This project might remind you of your childhood.
-That smell of the crayons and the smell of them melting, probably a teacher’s nightmare!
+That smell of the crayons and the smell of them melting, well it’s probably a teacher’s nightmare!

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~